majouve/FLAME/README.md

 For every central CF, a list of CFs (including itself) are stored in the coin finds data frame (Cut_CoinFinds) in the column "in.radius"
 For our example, this will look like c(13293, 9239).

+### (9) Disconsider Finds not in a Cluster
+In this section, I remove all coin finds that do not fall into a geographical cluster from consideration of being a duplicate.
+I save this smaller group in a new df called Dupe_CoinFinds It has 1,186 entries.

+### (10) Create Verify_Dupes
+Then I start to construct the output df.
+I break down the coin find clusters into pairs, and each pair forms a row in the Verify_Dupes df.
+I create a column for each metric that I will be comparing between the two finds (Gold, Silver, Bronze, Start Date, End Date, Excavation Start Date, Excavation End Date).
+These columns will be filled with a 1 or 0, indicating whether the metrics match (within a tolerance) or not.

+With our example, the program would create the entry listed at the beginning of this file under output.

+### (11) Delete Redundant Pairs/Those Not to be Considered
+Coin finds that are both within a database that FLAME imported are likely not duplicates.
+Therefore, if coins within a pair both were labeled with CHRE or PAS or they were entered by the user "PeterPhilips," that pair is struck.

+Section 10 created rows with some cf pairs having the same cf (ex.
+A and A), which I strike in this section.
+Some pairs are also permutations of each other (ex.
+A and B ; B and A), so I remove one of these permutations.

+In all, there are 1,459 coin find pairs.

 ### (THREE) Quantity Filter
 The amount of coins for each find is compared between members of a geographical cluster.